 - complete all program requirements as identified the course outline

-- The PSE trade has under gone a change in training and effective September 2013 the training for first and second periods will switch from common training with the electrician to common training in first and second periods with the Powerline Technician (PLT).
-Apprentices who completed training with the electricians will continue in the Old PSE program and use the Old PSE course outline and apprentices that are doing their training with the PLT’s will use the New PSE course outline.
+- The PSE trade underwent a change in training in September 2013 when the training for first and second periods switched from common training with the electrician trade to common training in first and second periods with the powerline technician (PLT).
+Apprentices who completed training with the electricians will continue in the Old PSE program and use the Old PSE course outline while apprentices who are doing their training with the PLT’s use the New PSE course outline.
 The old program 3rd will be no longer offered after June 2015 and the old program 4th period will no longer be offered after June 2016.